phillipashe/phillipashe/README.md

 Hi!
 I'm Phillip Ashe.
 I'm a software engineer residing in the Boston, MA area, with a B.S. in Computer Systems Engineering from the University of Massachusetts Amherst.
 I specialize in architecting and developing extraordinary web experiences.

-Currently, I work as a software engineer at Mandiant, a global leader in cyber security.
+Currently, I work as a software engineer at Google.

 In the past, I've worked as a Javascript developer and team lead of the US Dev team in JRNI, a full stack software engineer at Applause, and as a full stack Programmer at TTM Technologies.